Inter arma enim silent leges: United States

 The US government explicitly referred to the maxim in its argument in the case by remarking (with an additional reference to Cicero) that "these [amendments of the Bill of Rights], in truth, are all peace provisions of the Constitution and, like all other conventional and legislative laws and enactments, are silent amidst arms, and when the safety of the people becomes the supreme law."

-The erosion of citizens' rights during World War II was upheld by the US Supreme Court in Hirabayashi v.
+The erosion of citizens' rights during World War II was upheld by the United States Supreme Court in Hirabayashi v.
 United States (1943), a case that held that the application of curfews against members of a minority group was constitutional when the nation was at war with the country from which that group originated.
 Yasui v.
 United States was a companion case that was decided on the same day.

 In its more modern usage, the phrase has become a watchword about the erosion of civil liberties during wartime.
 In the immediate wake of the September 11 attacks, the maxim was aired and questioned in the media of the United States with renewed force.
 The implication of the saying, as currently used, is in debate whether civil liberties and freedoms are subservient to a wartime nation's duty of self-defense.

 In 1998, Chief Justice William Rehnquist, in All the Laws but One: Civil Liberties in Wartime, suggested that "the least justified of the curtailments of civil liberty" were unlikely to be accepted by the courts in future wars: "It is neither desirable nor is it remotely likely that civil liberty will occupy as favored a position in wartime as it does in peacetime.
 But it is both desirable and likely that more careful attention will be paid by the courts to the basis for the government's claims of necessity as a basis for curtailing civil liberty....
 The laws will thus not be silent in time of war, but they will speak with a somewhat different voice."

 In 2004, Associate Justice Antonin Scalia used this phrase to decry the plurality decision in Hamdi v.
 Rumsfeld, which upheld the detention of a US citizen as an enemy combatant without charge or suspension of habeas corpus:

 In fiction

-The phrase was used as the title for a 1999 episode of the science fiction television series Star Trek: Deep Space Nine.
-In the episode, the character Admiral William J. Ross uses the phrase to justify a morally-dubious act of espionage committed during the Dominion War.
+The phrase was used as the title for a 1999 episode of the science fiction television series Star Trek: Deep Space Nine; the character Admiral William J. Ross uses the phrase to justify a morally dubious act during the Dominion War.

+It was also used in the 2010 movie The Conspirator by the character Joseph Holt when telling Frederick Aiken why his habeas corpus writ had been overridden by President Andrew Johnson to send Mary Surratt to be hanged.